 When you see the panoply of Windows versions and types, it can be a little disconcerting.
 Windows XP, 7, 8, Server, Pro, Ultimate, Standard, etc. Windows Embedded is one of many, but perhaps the most interesting of the batch.
 It’s a lean, mean version of Windows with some extra features that make it ideal for industrial automation, kiosk, signage and other applications.

 What is Windows Embedded.

 If you have ever had a computer running the desktop version of Windows, you have seen the heap of additional little programs that bog the system down.
 From movie maker to solitaire, the commercial versions of Windows have everything and the kitchen sink thrown into them.
 However, if you are running a kiosk, industrial controller, or security software, what do you really need?
 If you are running an energy efficient, low power system to manage your assembly line, does it need unnecessary applications taxing the performance of your PC?
 Should your system be wasting resources on ease of access controls or high resolution displays if you don’t need them?
-Of course not, and Windows Embedded is the solution.
+Of course not, and this version of Windows is the solution.

 Without going too deep into the geekery, Windows Embedded is a modular Operating System (OS).
 Bits and pieces can be added and subtracted, enabled or disabled, and generally switched around to optimize the OS for a specific function.
 Windows Mobile, Windows Server, and Windows Embedded are examples of this in play.